formancehq/stack/docs/docs/stack/unambiguous-monetary-notation.md

 # Unambiguous Monetary Notation

-The Formance Stack uses a unified, safe-by-design way of representing monetary values across all its services and components.
+The Formance Platform uses a unified, safe-by-design way of representing monetary values across all its services and components.
 We call this representation the _Unambiguous Monetary Notation_, or UMN for short.

 While you can use any `[A-Z]{1,16}(\/\d{1,6})` asset in your ledger transactions, it is encouraged to always use UMN, especially if you're dealing with any of the standardized [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217) currencies.